VitorFranciscoDev/todo-list/README.md

 # ToDoList

-I made this simple project just to test the SQLite connection with Flutter
+I made this simple project just to test the SQLite connection with Flutter.